 The route statistics and timings include the distance and altitude for each section of the route, the accumulative altitude and distance as the route progresses, estimated fastest and slowest timings and any cut off times in place.

 The Road Book is to be used in conjunction with the race map and it provides a clear description of the route, giving guidance which you cannot always see on the map.
 Advice may include detours around farm buildings or specific points on the course where the track is faint and hard to follow.
 You will be provided with a waterproof copy of the road book when you register for the event.
+Note that the example below is 2016, but the route changes each year are very minor (footpath diversions etc) so the example below is accurate.

 The event maps will be Harvey maps and will be 1:40,000 scale and if you wish to recce the route we suggest that you purchase a Harvey 1:40,000 BMC map of the Lake District which covers the entire course.
 When you register for the event you will be provided with a waterproof Harvey map which is fully marked with route and checkpoints, if you wish to use OS maps then you should purchase these beforehand and pre-mark your route.